Learn - Transactions

 | Delete a transaction | Open the event, tap the trash icon on the row, tap Delete in the inline confirmation, save the dialog |

-| Match bank or uploaded transactions to events | Tap Match on the Planner toolbar to open the Match Transactions dialog.
+| Match bank or uploaded transactions to events | Tap Match Transactions on the Planner toolbar to open the Match Transactions dialog.
 See Matching and Resolving |

-| Track each spend against a budget line | Open the item, turn Transaction Tracking on, save.
+| Track each purchase against a planned amount | Open the item, turn Transaction Tracking on, save.
 See Items |

-| Re-match a bank line you sent to the wrong event | Delete the row from the wrong event, then run Match again.
-The dedup releases the hash on delete. |
+| Re-match a bank transaction you sent to the wrong event | Delete the row from the wrong event, then run Match Transactions again.
+The duplicate check releases the hash on delete. |

-| Re-anchor an account whose running balance drifted from the bank | Open the account, edit Current Balance, save.
+| Reset an account whose running balance stopped matching the bank | Open the account, edit Current Balance, save.
 See Accounts |

 Related pages